Are you wondering if YouTube ads are right for your business? How do YouTube Ads Work?

 In fact, viewers who watched 30 seconds or more of an ad—were 23X more likely to take action.
 This means they visited the brand’s website, watched more videos, shared the video, or subscribed to the brand’s channel.

 In-stream ads can be up to three minutes long, though we recommend keeping things shorter, around 30 seconds or so.
-The minumum length is 12 seconds.
-Advertisers pay based on CPV for 30-second views or clicks (with CPV-bidding) or can run a campaign based on impressions (with CPM)
+The minimum length is 12 seconds.
+Advertisers pay based on CPV for 30-second views or clicks (with CPV-bidding) or can run a campaign based on impressions (with CPM).

 Unskippable In-Stream Ads

-Unskippable ads are longer in-stream ads with a 20-second limit.
+Unskippable ads are longer in-stream ads with a 15 or 20-second limit, depending on regional standards.

 These ads don’t come with a banner like their skippable counterparts and are typically used as a way to generate awareness and brand recognition.